Muslim Veil and Hijab Types a Complete Guide

 Haven’t I heard about hijabs in the news in the last few years?

 The hijab has come up in media and public conversation in regards to French laws regarding freedom of expression.
-On 14 September 2010, France passed an act outlawing face covering in public, which banned masks, helmets, niqabs, and burqas.
+On 14 September 2010, France passed an act outlawing face-covering in public, which banned masks, helmets, niqabs, and burqas.
 The law imposes a fine of up to €150 for any person who violates this law.
 The bill also fines people who force others to cover themselves with a fine of €30,000 and one year in prison.
 However, it is not only Islam where head coverings play a significant role.
-Several other religions, including Orthodox Judaism and Catholicism, have some sort of hair covering as part of tradition.
+Several other religions, including Orthodox Judaism and Catholicism, have some sort of hair covering as part of the tradition.

-Recently, we have seen Arab and Middle Eastern women refusing to be stereotyped as an oppressed figure forcibly required to wear conservative clothing.
+Recently, we have seen Arab and Middle Eastern women refusing to be stereotyped as oppressed figures forcibly required to wear conservative clothing.
 Many women are turning to fashion as a method of self-expression.
 For them, it is empowering to be able to simultaneously feel control over your own body but to also make bold statements expressing personal style and flair.

 As a result, there are many pioneering Arab designers that are changing the way the world views Middle Eastern fashion.
-Several of these designers, such as Yasmine El Said, Zhor Raïs, Rula Galayini, and Farah Al Asmar, have begun to put the Middle East on the map by designing pieces for prominent celebrities across the globe.
+Several of these designers, such as Yasmine El-Said, Zhor Raïs, Rula Galayini, and Farah Al Asmar, have begun to put the Middle East on the map by designing pieces for prominent celebrities across the globe.
 But more than just commissioned celebrity pieces, we also are starting to see the modest trend take the runway.
 One notable instance was at New York Fashion Week in September 2018.
 Somali-American model Halima Aden walked for the Christian Cowen show wearing a glamorous, chain link hijab.

 Aden also recently caught the global spotlight again by posing for Sports Illustrated in a burkini and a hijab